AD7six/vim-independence/README.md

 # Usage

-The plugin is automatic, if `.vimrc` files exist in your git project, they will be loaded
+The plugin is automatic; it will look for and load all `.vimrc` files found from the git project root to the buffer's folder.
+When not in a git project, no action is taken.

 For example, let's consider that you use the [Syntastic](https://github.com/scrooloose/syntastic) plugin, and most of your projects are php.
 The default standard for syntastic to check code against